asu-cis-capstone/crossfit/Tests/TestingDocumentation.md

 # Testing Documentation
-Because Xamarin requires that any automated testing be done through its "Test Cloud", we have had to implement testing directly into the code.
-The "Test Cloud" cost upwards of $12,000/year and is not a tool within our budget.
+We are currenlty using Xamarin Studio for the cross platform development of this mobile application.
+Unfortunately, Xamarin requires that any automated testing be done through its "Test Cloud".
+The "Test Cloud" cost upwards of $12,000/year and is not a tool within our project budget.
+In order to overcome this we have implemented basic tests through the the console.

 ###Database Connect
 Class: WodstarMobileApp.Azure.cs (line 32)<br/>